Are You Also Facing These Water Quality Monitoring Challenges?

 Mining Leach Pad, Nevada, USA (2022–2023)

-In an acid leach circuit, pH sensors fouled rapidly.
-We provided ruggedized probes with retractable housings and automatic cleaning.
-Over one year, the plant extended maintenance intervals from monthly to quarterly and improved pH control precision to ±0.08 units, increasing metal recovery yield by ~0.7%.
+In an acid leaching process circuit, pH sensors are highly susceptible to contamination and can fail rapidly.
+For this purpose, we have provided a probe with a reinforced design, equipped with a retractable mounting sleeve and an automatic cleaning function.
+During the one-year operation, the plant successfully extended the sensor maintenance cycle from monthly to quarterly and improved pH control accuracy to ±0.08 units, thereby increasing metal recovery rate by approximately 0.7%.

 Aquaculture Farm, Vietnam (2023)